Advanced Search

 Brandon Sanderson

-Yeah, you saw Galladon, you saw the seventeenth shard.
+Yeah, you saw Galladon, you saw the Seventeenth Shard.
 So there's like one scene in the whole book, maybe two, depending, but Hoid isn't even very Hoid-like in that first one.
 It's the second one where he mentions Adonalsium and stuff—

 Several Questioners